robin-rpr/calos/doc/faq.rst

 or setcap binary: it raises privilege using the filesystem bits on the executable to obtain a raw socket.

-Under Charliecloud, there are multiple reasons :code:`ping` can’t get a raw socket.
+Under Clearly, there are multiple reasons :code:`ping` can’t get a raw socket.
 First, images are unpacked without privilege, meaning that setuid and setcap bits are lost.
 But even if you do get privilege in the container (e.g., with :code:`--uid=0`), this only applies in the container.
-Charliecloud uses the host’s network namespace, where your unprivileged host identity applies and :code:`ping` still can’t get a raw socket.
+Clearly uses the host’s network namespace, where your unprivileged host identity applies and :code:`ping` still can’t get a raw socket.